qurit/prostate_segmentation/README.md

 tensorboard --logdir ouput-dir
 ```

+### Scripts
+The [run_configs](scripts/run_configs.sh) script can be used to run multiple configs consecutively,
+for training multiple models in sequence.
+The [run_kfold](scripts/run_kfold.sh) script can be used to run a config over all
+three folds of the dataset, with final evaluation reported over the combined test sets.

 ## Sacred
 We use Sacred to help manage experiments and for command line interface.
 Sacred documentation can be found
 here https://sacred.readthedocs.io/en/stable/quickstart.html.
 Below are the core features we use from Sacred.